 Now, as I mentioned in this cauliflower “mashed” potato recipe, it really annoys me when a food **looks** like an old favorite but doesn’t taste anything like it.
 To say I was skeptical about the whole zucchini noodle thing would be an understatement, but I absolutely love this dish!
 It’s so satisfying, and the mild flavor of the zucchini allows the basil, sundried tomatoes and parmesan to really pop.

 I’m not saying it’s “meaning of life, the universe, and everything” happiness in a bowl, but it just might “Oh my gosh maybe this is how noodles were meant to be” happiness.
 I hope your family loves it as much as we do!

-Add the olive oil and butter to a large pan and sauté the noodles over medium heat for 5-7 minutes, or until they reach the level of tenderness your prefer.
-Remove the noodles from the pan and place them in a serving bowl.
+- Add the olive oil and butter to a large pan and sauté the noodles over medium heat for 5-7 minutes, or until they reach the level of tenderness your prefer.
+Leaving the butter/olive oil in the pan, remove the noodles from the pan and place them in a serving bowl.

 - Add the shrimp, sundried tomatoes, garlic, basil, tomato, capers, and salt and pepper to the pan and sautee until the shrimp are pink and cooked through.